dustinpfister/blog_posts/_posts/js-whats-wrong-with-modulo.md

 layout: post
 categories: js
 id: 34
-updated: 2019-04-27 20:22:32
+updated: 2020-06-07 11:12:07
-version: 1.7
+version: 1.8
 ---

 When working with many javaScript projects the use of [modulo](https://en.wikipedia.org/wiki/Modulo_operation) comes up from time to time.
 Modulo is an [Arithmetic Operator in core javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) that helps to find out the remainder of a division between two numbers.

-Most of the time the javaScript modulo operator does work as expected, however it follow a certain convention, and sometimes it can cause problems when dealing with negative numbers.
+Most of the time the javaScript modulo operator does work as expected just fine, however it follow a certain convention that might not be the same as some people might expect coming from other programing environments.
+This might not always be such a bad this, but it can be when it produces different results for the same operation with the same values when it comes to negative numbers.
+This raises the question what is wrong with the javaScript Modulo operator?
+Well nothing actually, yet something, in any case maybe this post will help.

 <!-- more -->